windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list.md

 ## Tier B: Mid-range NVME drives OPTIMAL PRICE RANGE: [$55-65 500GB] [$105-$130 1TB] [$200-$250 2TB]

 ### For intensive consumer workstation/productivity applications, recommendable for gamers if close in price to budget drives.
-TIER NOTE: Most drives using the Phison E12 should have switched to Phison E12S (No significant difference in performance)
   | Name                                      | Controller                             | Notes                            |
   | ----------------------------------------- | -------------------------------------- | -------------------------------- |
   | WD Blue SN570                             | WD in house                            | DRAMLESS+HMB                     |